tango-controls/fandango/doc/recipes/DynamicDS_and_Simulators.rst

 You can use the VAR keyword to create a variable that will be stored as a writable attribute

         WritableAttribute = type(VAR(ATTRIBUTE,default=0.0,WRITE=True))

+Type can be any Tango or python type; default will be the value returned if the attribute has not been read yet;

+The WRITE argument marks this attribute as writable; if you want to read afterwards just call VAR without WRITE argument.

         OtherAttributeUsingTheValue = type( 3 * VAR('WritableAttribute') )

-Type can be any Tango or python type default will be the value returned if the attribute has not been read yet The WRITE argument marks this attribute as writable; if you want to read afterwards just call VAR without WRITE argument.

 Dynamic Commands